opennextjs/opennextjs-aws/README.md

 - Set the architecture to `arm64`.
 - Set the `BUCKET_NAME` environment variable with the value being the name of the S3 bucket where the original images are stored.
+- Set the `BUCKET_KEY_PREFIX` environment variable with the value being a key prefix on the S3 bucket if the assets are on a prefix.
 - Grant `s3:GetObject` permission.

 This function handles image optimization requests when the Next.js `<Image>` component is used.
 The [sharp](https://www.npmjs.com/package/sharp) library, which is bundled with the function, is used to convert the image.
 The library is compiled against the `arm64` architecture and is intended to run on AWS Lambda Arm/Graviton2 architecture.
 [Learn about the better cost-performance offered by AWS Graviton2 processors.](https://aws.amazon.com/blogs/aws/aws-lambda-functions-powered-by-aws-graviton2-processor-run-your-functions-on-arm-and-get-up-to-34-better-price-performance/)